 If you live in California, you have the right to put a "security freeze" on your credit file.
 A security freeze means that your file cannot be shared with potential creditors.
 A security freeze can help prevent identity theft.
 Most businesses will not open credit accounts without first checking a consumer's credit history.
 If your credit files are frozen, even someone who has your name and Social Security number would probably not be able to get credit in your name.

 A security freeze is free to identity theft victims who have a police report of identity theft.
 If you are not an identity theft victim and you are under 65 years of age, it will cost you $10 to place a freeze with each of the three credit bureaus.
 That is a total of $30 to freeze your files.
-If you are not an identity theft victim and you are 65 years of age or older, it will cost you $5 to place a freeze with each of the three credit bureaus.
-That is a total of $15 to freeze your files.

 How do I place a security freeze?

 To place a freeze, you must contact each of the three credit bureaus.
 You can request the freeze by mail.
 See the sample letters at the end of this sheet for addresses and what information to include.